darinz/ML/05_generalization/03_complexity_bounds.md

 This section introduces the mathematical tools and theoretical results that form the foundation of statistical learning theory.

+## From Empirical Observations to Theoretical Foundations

+We've now explored the **double descent phenomenon** - a modern discovery that challenges classical wisdom about model complexity and generalization.
+We've seen how the relationship between complexity and generalization is more nuanced than the traditional U-shaped curve, with very complex models often achieving excellent generalization despite being highly overparameterized.

+However, while empirical observations and intuitive explanations help us understand these phenomena, we need **theoretical foundations** that provide rigorous mathematical guarantees about generalization.
+Understanding why these phenomena occur and when we can expect them requires deeper mathematical analysis.

+This motivates our exploration of **sample complexity bounds** - the theoretical tools that provide rigorous mathematical guarantees about generalization.
+We'll see how theoretical results help us understand the fundamental limits of learning, the relationship between training error and generalization error, and how model complexity affects the required sample size.

+The transition from empirical phenomena to theoretical foundations represents the bridge from observation to understanding - taking our knowledge of how generalization works in practice and providing the mathematical framework to explain why.

+In this section, we'll explore the mathematical tools and theoretical results that form the foundation of statistical learning theory.

 ## 8.3.1 Mathematical Preliminaries: Building Blocks for Learning Theory

 ### The Union Bound: A Fundamental Tool